 Capital Gains Tax Tips

 - Capital gains can be one of the most complicated sections of the tax code.
 A financial advisor can clarify how best to handle these situations.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Use SmartAsset’s federal income tax calculator to get a quick estimate of what you will owe.
 This will aid you in your tax planning for the past, current and future years.